RUNNING →

 How is it possible for him to eat 1,000 calories more each day and lose weight?
 Let’s talk about it.

-Reverse dieting is a strategy that involves gradually increasing calories over time to allow you to eat more food without gaining weight.
+Improving an athlete’s metabolic output involves gradually increasing calories over time to allow you to eat more food without gaining weight.

 Yes, it’s possible.
 But, to achieve you need to work through this process gradually to restore that metabolic output.